Sirturo 100 mg tablets

 Clinical efficacy and safety

-The primary outcome parameter was the time to sputum culture conversion (i.e. the interval between the first SIRTURO intake and the first of two consecutive negative liquid cultures from sputum collected at least 25 days apart) during treatment with SIRTURO or placebo (median time to conversion was 83 days for the SIRTURO group, 125 days for the placebo group (hazard ratio, 95% CI: 2.44 [1.57; 3.80]), p < 0.0001).
+The primary outcome parameter was the time to sputum culture conversion (i.e., the interval between the first SIRTURO intake and the first of two consecutive negative MGIT cultures from sputum collected at least 25 days apart) during treatment with SIRTURO or placebo (median time to conversion was 83 days for the SIRTURO group, 125 days for the placebo group (hazard ratio, 95% CI: 2.44 [1.57; 3.80]), p <0.0001).

-In the SIRTURO group, no or only minor differences in time to culture conversion and culture conversion rates were observed between patients with pre-XDR-TB and patients with MDRH&R-TB.
+In the SIRTURO group, no or only minor differences in time to culture conversion and culture conversion rates were observed between patients with a M. tuberculosis strain resistant to rifampicin and isoniazid and patients with a M. tuberculosis strain also resistant to second-line injectables or fluoroquinolones.

-Response rates at week 24 and week 120 (i.e. around 6 months after stopping all therapy) are presented in table 3.
+Response rates at Week 24 and Week 120 (i.e., approximately6 months after stopping all therapy) are presented in Table 3.

 Culture Conversion Status, n (%)